-1.8 Registration Forms
+1.11 Registration Forms

 Because of the various options available to riders in different events, riders may enter different events in different age groups.
 A properly structured registration form is essential for making these choices clear to the participants.
-For example, a rider may enter Pairs as an Expert with an older rider, but may wish to compete in individual artistic in his or her own age group.
-Before publishing, a Unicon registration form should be examined and approved by a member of the IUF Rules Committee or Board of Directors.
-No rider may enter any event until his or her registration form has been completed, including signing of the release.
-No minor may compete until his or her release has been signed by a parent or legal guardian.
+For example, a rider may enter Pairs as an Expert with an older rider, but may wish to compete in Individual Freestyle in his or her own age group.
+Before publishing, a Unicon registration form should be examined and approved by members of the IUF Rules Committee or Board of Directors.
+No rider may enter any event until his or her registration form has been completed, including payment and completion of waivers and/or signatures.
+No minor may compete until a parent or legal guardian has signed his or her release.

-1.9 Program Book
+1.12 Program Book

-At UNICONs, all registrants shall be provided with a package of pre-printed information containing a full schedule of all events, maps and directions to all event locations, and as much rule and background information as possible.
-This information shall be provided when registrants first check in at UNICON.
-UNICON organizers should consider placing as much of this information as is practical in an officual Program Book.
-An official Program Book makes excellent reading for spectators, and gets them more involved in our sport.
-Local merchants and sponsors can advertise in the Program Book for a fee as a source for convention revenue.
+At Unicons, all registrants shall be provided with a package of pre-printed information containing a full schedule of all events, maps and directions to all event locations, and as much rule and background information as possible.
+This information shall be provided when registrants first check in at Unicon.
+Unicon organizers should consider placing as much of this information as is practical in an official Program Book.
+This can make excellent reading for family members and spectators, and gets them more involved in our sport.
+It's also a great place to sell ads as a source for convention revenue.
 At other unicycling events, it is recommended that pre-printed information be provided to all participants.